 If we absolutely have to make a complaint about these pants, we might say that the convertible seam, where the zipper lies, rubs a bit on the lower thigh and knee when hiking in them.
 The zipper itself does not rub, however, just the flap of material on the inside of the leg to protect against the zipper.
 This is a problem that we found with all convertible pants, and all things considered, these did a good job of minimizing this discomfort.

-We loved that they dried out pretty darn quick after a dousing in the rain, although not quite as quick as the Arc'teryx Gamma LT Pant.
+We loved that they dried out pretty darn quick after a dousing in the rain.
 We also loved that the shorts were usable as actual shorts, not some pseudo-cutoff feeling shorts that we were only wearing because we were out on the trail where supposedly nobody would see you (dying of heat stroke).
 Overall, there isn't a specific climate in which we didn't think these pants would serve us well, unlike many of the other pairs that seemed great for one type of conditions, but not so much for another.

-We awarded these pants a 9 out of 10 points for versatility.
+The Stretch Zion Convertible's comfortable fabric is in the middle range in terms of thickness and heaviness.
 While this pant does feature a number of "breathing holes" sewn into the crotch area, we didn't feel like they made a huge difference when it got really hot and steamy inside these pants.
 The loose fit did make them feel slightly more cool than their counterpart, the Stretch Zion, which interestingly has slightly sleeker legs.
-Regardless, since this is a convertible pant, when things get too hot, you can simply change into shorts.
+Regardless, since this is a convertible pant when things get too hot, you can simply change into shorts.

 For how much abuse we put these pants through, we are quite impressed with how well they stand up to wear and tear.
 Our previous reviewer agreed, saying, "After six months of bushwacking through the jungle, farming in the heat of the tropics, and adventuring through caves and across mountain peaks, the pants that I wore the most, the Zion Convertibles, can take a beating and, as they say, keep on ticking".
 Our minor complaints and concerns include some stitching that has come undone (which hasn't caused any real problems yet), and that the stitching, in general, seems a bit shoddy compared to other pants we tested.
-Straight out of the box loose thread ends abound, and while it hasn't really caused us much problems, we appreciate something a bit neater for our money.
+Straight out of the box loose thread ends abound, and while it hasn't really caused us many problems, we appreciate something a bit neater for our money.
 Regardless, Prana's no questions asked return policy helps alleviate any concerns we might have had about the durability of the pant.
-While they don't exactly look new anymore, we can honestly say these pants didn't disappoint, so we gave them 7 out of 10 points.
+While they don't exactly look new anymore, we can honestly say these pants didn't disappoint.

 The Zion Convertible Pants held up across a range of weather conditions.
 In light rain, they did a great job of keeping us dry, although in years past (in the tropics) we also got to experience saturating rain where nothing but full waterproofing would have sufficed.
 Unless saturated, they also dried relatively quickly both on and off the body, a nice feature when you get pretty tired of being wet all of the time.

 In our shower test, we found that the DWR coating worked impressively well considering how much wear they had before we tested them.
 It seriously limited water absorption, and soak through only took place in the highest abrasion areas like the knees.
-We thought that it worked better than on The North Face Paramount Trail Convertible or the Kuhl Liberator Convertible.
 And after receiving a good dousing, some water did make its way all the way through to our skin; the material didn't absorb very much of that water, keeping the weight down and the drying time quick.
-7 out of 10 points.

 Features and Conveniences